 BUS 180: International Corporate Social Responsibility and Sustainability Denmark

-The course is a first-year seminar, requiring no prerequisites, though ACCT 201 is recommended.
-The course will not satisfy any major requirements.
+The course is a first-year seminar - no pre-requisites, but ACCT 201 (offered in Winter Term) is recommended.

 Program Fee: (paid to W&L) $2,200 includes: accommodation with host family, two family meals plus a lunch pack each day; local transportation from host family to DIS; cell phone rental; airport pick-up, field trips and guest lectures.

 Other Estimated Expenses: $1,500, including airfare, miscellaneous meals as students explore Copenhagen, parking fees at Dulles, cell phone usage, optional weekend trips.

 Mandatory Pre-Departure Orientation: Tuesday, March 22, 2011 at 7 p.m. in Northen Auditorium, Leyburn Library.